If you’ve ever visited the

 After you create a tagline, wrap it in quotes and Google it.
 You might find exact matches that aren’t taglines — don’t worry about those.
 You’re looking for businesses and websites that have used that tagline as their own.

 Don’t panic if you find your tagline is being used.
 You can easily tweak it to make it more original.
 Change a few words or move the phrasing around.
 Get creative.

 Also, this is a good excuse to brainstorm a few taglines that you love.
 Three is a good number to start with.
 You might like them all equally.
 Searching on Google could narrow down the choices based on what already exists.

 Let’s break down why some great taglines work.
 This might help you create one of your own.

-Let’s start with Airbnb, a travel company.
+Airbnb, a travel company.
 “Belong Anywhere” is one of Airbnb’s most famous taglines and it works for several reasons.

 The idea behind this tagline creates a connection between the company purpose and its potential customers.
 People often feel adrift when they stay in cold, sterile hotel rooms that lack personality and the warmth of personal touches.
 Airbnb offers to help eliminate that problem by offering homes or local rooms to stay in.